Unionida: Freshwater pearl industry

 Shell of one species of freshwater pearl mussel, possible Lasmigona complanata (commonly known as the white heelsplitter), with pearls.

 A newly opened Hyriopsis cumingi, freshwater mussel, showing the rows of cultured pearls inside.

 The "pearl rush" in North America occurred in the mid to late 1800s as people could easily find freshwater mussels in rivers and streams by "pollywogging" for mussels, some of which had freshwater pearls which they could sell for a significant price.
 The art of "pollywogging" involves shuffling one's feet in the mud feeling around for freshwater mussels.
 Because this was relatively easy to do, and an easy way to make money from freshwater selling pearls, this period has been euphemistically called the "pearl rush", and some historians have compared it to the gold rush in California.
 A formal freshwater mussel fishing industry was established in the mid-1850s to take advantage of this natural resource.
 The "pearl rush" to find freshwater pearls became so intense in some rivers that millions of freshwater mussels were killed in a few years.
 In some rivers and streams entire freshwater mussel beds were completely eliminated.
-Although the negative impact of the "pearl rush" on freshwater mussel populations was significant, in the cold light of history it was relatively minor compared to the over fishing that took place just a few years later with the "pearl" button industry.
+Although the negative impact of the "pearl rush" on freshwater mussel populations was significant, it was relatively minor compared to the over fishing that took place just a few years later with the "pearl" button industry.

 Freshwater pearls from North America come from freshwater mussels primarily in the family Unionidae.
 About 20 different species of Unionidae are commercially harvested for pearls.
 The common names of the most prolific pearl-bearing species include: the butterfly, ebony, elephant ear, heelsplitter, mapleleaf, three-ridge pigtoe, pimple back, pistol grip, and washboard.
 While white is the most common color, freshwater pearls are valued in part for their wide range of lustrous colors, including: blue, bronze, brown, copper, cream, green, lavender, pink, purple, red, salmon, silvery white, white, and yellow.
 The different colors of freshwater pearls are primarily a function of which species of freshwater mussel they were formed in, although various factors including position of the pearl nucleus in the shell, water quality, and species type all affect the color of the freshwater pearl.